 Hwy 2 still remains closed at Big Pines.

-Highway 2 is now open to La Canada!
+Highway 2 is now open to La Canada to Vincent Gap.

 As of March 13, 2025, Angeles National Forest Fire Danger is downgraded to “Very High”.